Table of Contents:

 Nebraska’s current tax code is penalizing people for working hard and trying to earn a living.
 But Nebraska is well positioned to create a more prosperous economic climate to not only keep residents, but to also attract residents from other states.
 By lowering our income tax rates, people will be incentivized to seek more work or make investments that create higher-wage jobs.
 Economic literature has found that income taxes on both individuals and corporations are among the most detrimental to economic growth, along with property taxes on business equipment.

 Unlike most states, Nebraska’s corporate income tax has graduated rates, which incentivizes corporations to take part in counterproductive activities to circumvent the higher tax rate.
-Much of the corporate tax code is filled with deductions, exemptions, and credits which erode the tax base, and ultimately results in a higher tax rates across the board.
+Much of the corporate tax code is filled with deductions, exemptions, and credits which erode the tax base, and ultimately results in higher tax rates across the board.

 Our Solution: The Legislature should enact revenue-neutral tax reform that reduces the top rates for both the personal and corporate income taxes.
 Broadening the sales tax base to include select services that are currently exempt and eliminating some of the state’s many corporate tax credits will allow a reduction in tax rates on working and investing in Nebraska while maintaining the current level of state revenue.